 Providing the Skills to Flourish at School

-The Three Plus School Readiness Program is a blend of a traditional school structure and play-based learning and is a great transition to formal schooling, or continuation for children who attend school part-time.
+The three plus school readiness program is a blend of a traditional school structure and play-based learning and is a great transition to formal schooling, or continuation for children who attend school part-time.
 We incorporate skills as we learn and play together.
 We engage with families and the community to help your child grow into independent, creative, problem-solving learners who have the skills needed to excel in the classroom and beyond.

-The highly experienced and qualified Early Childhood Teacher, together with an experienced and Diploma qualified educator, offers a program that eases the transition from the early years to formal education in school.
+The educators at our early learning centre offer a program that eases the transition from the early years to formal education in school.
 We work together with teachers at local schools and hold regular excursions to help familiarise children with the school environment.
-The School Readiness program gives children an opportunity to manipulate materials and practice different motor skills and language skills.
+The school readiness program gives children an opportunity to manipulate materials and practice different motor skills and language skills.
 They have fun learning about shapes, colours and numeracy through songs, rhymes, activities and stories.

-Towards the end of the program, children are provided with a Transition to School Report outlining their learning journey and individual development.
+Towards the end of the program, children are provided with a transition to school report outlining their learning journey and individual development.
 Teachers say the children who have attended a high quality early learning environment are more prepared for ‘big’ school, have richer vocabularies, stronger social skills and are adept at working in a group.